root-project/web/manual/fitting/index.md

 The signature of [TGraph::Fit()](https://root.cern/doc/master/classTGraph.html#aa978c8ee0162e661eae795f6f3a35589){:target="_blank"} is the same, but the supported options are slightly different: `L`, `WL`, and `I` are exclusive to [TH1::Fit()](https://root.cern/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a){:target="_blank"}, while `EX0` and `ROB` only apply to [TGraph::Fit()](https://root.cern/doc/master/classTGraph.html#aa978c8ee0162e661eae795f6f3a35589){:target="_blank"} (these options are explained in the linked function documentations).

-## Defining the TF1 function to fit

-In the following section is described how to use the {% include ref class="TF1" %} class that is used for fitting histograms and graphs.

 ### Fitting 1-D histograms with pre-defined functions

 Use the [TH1::Fit()](https://root.cern/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a){:target="_blank"} method to fit a 1-D histogram with a pre-defined function.
 The name of the pre-defined function is the first parameter.
 For pre-defined functions, you do not need to set initial values for the parameters.

+See the [TH1::Fit()](https://root.cern/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a){:target="_blank"} documentation for the full list of pre-defined functions.

 _**Example**_